 You might find this takes you off the beaten path or to somewhere you never previously considered, but in my opinion, it’s worth it if you’re interested in your heritage.

 Have a copy of your family tree accessible during your travels

-I’ve definitely been caught out when we passed an old cemetery on a trip and decided to stop and look at some of the headstones and the names sounded familiar but I couldn’t say for certain if they were relatives.
+I’ve definitely been caught out when we passed an old cemetery on a trip and decided to stop and look at some of the headstones.
+The names sounded familiar, but I couldn’t say for certain if they were relatives.

 Visit local archives

-Planning to a heritage trip can be a little daunting, but if you have the time to do the research in advance then it can make for an amazing and special occasion!
+Planning a heritage trip can be a little daunting, but if you have the time to do the research in advance, then it can make for an amazing and special occasion!